UW Global Gateway Fellowships

 How to Apply

-Application is NOW!
-The deadline is October 1, 2021.
+Application is open NOW!
+The deadline is March 15, 2022.
 If your study abroad program application isn’t required to be complete until after this date, you must still submit your completed scholarship application by this date to be considered.
-However, you must already be in the process of applying to your program by October 1, 2021 in order to be eligible for this scholarship.
+However, you must already be in the process of applying to your program by March 15, 2022 in order to be eligible for this scholarship.
 Incomplete scholarship applications or applications submitted to the office will not be considered.
 To apply, please log into Wisconsin Scholarship Hub (WiSH) through your student center or by logging in directly using the ‘My Applications’ button at the top of this page.

 2 essays required.
 Must have FAFSA submitted and have an EFC $12,000 or lower.
 UW Study Abroad takes into consideration other awards a student may have been offered.

 Additional consideration for some of the awards will be given to students who possess the following characteristics and/or traits:

 - First generation college student

 up to $5,000 for summer programs; up to $10,000 for semester or year-long programs